4d/docs/docs/commands-legacy/form-event-code.md

 ##### Picture fields and variables

 * The On Scroll form event is generated as soon as a user scrolls a picture within the area (field or variable) that contains it.
 You can scroll the contents of a picture area when the size of the area is smaller than its contents and the display format is "**Truncated (non Centered)**".
-For more information about this, refer to [Picture formats](/4Dv20R6/4D/20-R6/Display-formats.300-7003356.en.html#426990).
+For more information about this, refer to *Picture formats*.
 The event is generated when the scroll is the result of a user action: using the scroll bars and/or cursors, using the mouse wheel or the keyboard (for more information about scrolling using the keyboard, refer to *Scroll bars*).
 It is not generated when the object is scrolled due to the execution of the [OBJECT SET SCROLL POSITION](object-set-scroll-position.md) command.
 This event is triggered after any other user event related to the scrolling action (On Clicked, On After Keystroke, etc.).
 It is generated in the object method (not in the form method).
 Refer to example 14.
 * (New in v16) The On Mouse Up event is generated when the user has just released the left mouse button while dragging in a picture area (field or variable).
 This event is useful, for example, when you want the user to be able to move, resize or draw objects in a SVG area.
 When the On Mouse Up event is generated, you can get the local coordinates where the mouse button was released.
 These coordinates are returned in the **MouseX** and **MouseY** *System Variables*.
 The coordinates are expressed in pixels with respect to the top left corner of the picture (0,0).